Sleep Apnea | sunnyvale ca

 Repeated cycles of decreased oxygenation lead to very serious cardiovascular problems.
 Additionally, these individuals suffer from excessive daytime sleepiness, depression, and loss of concentration.

 Some patients have obstructions that are less severe called Upper Airway Resistance Syndrome (UARS).
 In either case, the individuals suffer many of the same symptoms.

 Sleep Apnea Treatment

 The first step in treatment for sleep apnea resides in recognition of the symptoms and seeking appropriate consultation.
-Dr. Huh or Dr. Shin offer a consultation and home sleep study as well as treatment options and referrals.
+Dr. Huh, Dr. Shin or Dr. Othman offer a consultation and home sleep study as well as treatment options and referrals.

 Treatment Options for Sleep Apnea

 There are several treatment options available.
 An initial treatment may consist of creation of a custom night guard, or using a nasal CPAP machine that delivers pressurized oxygen through a nasal mask to limit obstruction at night.
 If these options are not enough, we may refer you to an oral surgeon to explore surgical options.